heyx3/MantleDiver.jl/design_docs/visuals.md

 Everything in the world, including the in-pod HUD, renders to a small-resolution framebuffer in a special paletted format.

-There are two textures in the framebuffer, representing the "foreground" (ASCII char) and "background" (the blank space behind each char).
+There are two textures in the framebuffer:

+1. The "foreground" : an ASCII char.
+2. The "background" : a blank space behind each foreground.

+A bloom effect is later applied based on data in the framebuffer.

 ### Foreground